rasoftwaredivision/RisingArjun/README.md

 # RisingArjun

-This application was generated using JHipster 6.1.2, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.1.2](https://www.jhipster.tech/documentation-archive/v6.1.2).

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: